Who & What

 Permanent supportive housing can positively impact these alarming statistics and can reduce health care and incarceration costs in the long-term.

-We believe that long-term recovery requires long-term treatment.
+We believe that long-term recovery is enhanced by or thru long-term treatment.

 The Supportive Recovery Housing model meets national standards (Wisconsin Association of Sober Housing) and provides long-term recovery support job training, and education for individuals with SUD who are: